 - Beacons, etc

-However, this quick solution takes a lot of time and effort to implement.
-Therefore, it might not be the best way to get rid of Slime rain.
-With that said, this article will be covering detailed methodologies to stop Slimes from spawning in Minecraft.
+However, implementing this quick solution takes a lot of time and effort.
+Therefore, it might not be the best way to eliminate Slime rain.
+With that said, this article will cover detailed methodologies to stop Slimes from spawning in Minecraft.

 What Are Slimes In Minecraft?